-Today the Duke and Duchess of Cambridge joined the British Queen Elizabeth II and the members of the Royal Family to honour the brave soldiers who laid their lives for nation during World War.
+Today, the Duke and Duchess of Cambridge joined the British Queen Elizabeth II and the members of the Royal Family to honour the brave soldiers who laid their lives for the nation during World War.
 Remembrance Day Service is one of the most sombre events of the Royal Calender.

 Every year at Whitehall, British Monarch lays the wreath at The Cenotaph memorial in central London’s Whitehall to pay tribute to country’s war dead on Remembrance Day, a tradition inaugurated by King George V in 1919.
 The Cenotaph was unveiled by King George V on 11 November 1920 at the same ceremony which saw the Unknown Warrior laid to rest.